tiffmaelite/openapi-generator/samples/server/petstore/rust-server/output/multipart-v3/README.md

  - [MultipleIdenticalMimeTypesPostRequest](docs/MultipleIdenticalMimeTypesPostRequest.md)

+<a name="documentation-for-authorization"></a>
 ## Documentation For Authorization
 Endpoints do not require authorization.

 ## Author